HL7/davinci-ecdx/input/pagecontent/direct-query.md

-For Direct Query, the Payer directly queries the EHR for specific data using the standard FHIR RESTful search. *This is the preferred option*.
+For Direct Query, the Payer directly queries the EHR for specific data using the standard FHIR RESTful search.
 Guidance for exchanging data with FHIR search is fully described in the base FHIR specification and the Da Vinci HRex Implementation Guide.
 Refer to the [US Core] Implementation guide for accessing the set of health data classes and data elements defined by the [ONC United States Core Data for Interoperability (USCDI)].

 ### Benefits